vuongducphuong/documentation/content/applications/finance/accounting/taxes.rst

 =============

 **Default Taxes** define which taxes are automatically selected when there is no other indication about which tax to use.
-For example, Odoo prefills the **Taxes** field with the Default Taxes when you create a new product or add a new line on an invoice.
+For example, Leansoft prefills the **Taxes** field with the Default Taxes when you create a new product or add a new line on an invoice.

 .. image:: taxes/default-invoice-line.png
-   :alt: Odoo fills out the Tax field automatically according to the Default Taxes
+   :alt: Leansoft fills out the Tax field automatically according to the Default Taxes

 To change your **Default Taxes**, go to :menuselection:`Accounting --> Configuration --> Settings --> Taxes --> Default Taxes`, select the appropriate taxes for your default **Sales Tax** and